All students should familiarize themselves with the Animation Studio Access Policy, listed below, prior to using the facilities.

 Founders 309 (instructional lab) -- This lab is used by many courses, including 4D and Animation.
 When not in use for class meetings, students may use it to do their homework.
 Students outside the Animation Program should use the library computers, Lab A, or the Martinez Annex open labs.

-All animation labs in Founders Hall are open seven days a week from 7 a.m. to 3 a.m. (except for college-designated holidays and breaks).
+All animation labs in Founders Hall are open seven days a week from 7 a.m. to 4 a.m. during the academic year (except for college-designated holidays and semester breaks).
+Special access questions should be directed to the Animation Studio Manager.